fly-apps/elixir_opentel_and_grafana/README.md

 [Tempo](https://grafana.com/oss/tempo/) is used to store the trace data that Grafana displays.

 Find the files in `fly_apps/tempo` directory.
 It sets up a Dockerfile image, provides minimal config and can be deployed to Fly.io.

+## Local Development/Testing

+If you would like to test drive these tools on your own machine, you can use the `docker-compose.yml` in the `local_docker` directory and spin up Grafana and Tempo along side your local running instance of the LiveView application.